xraypy/xraylarch/_sources/installation.rst.txt

 package or try something like this to first create a dedicated "scipy ecosystem" infrastructure and then install xraylarch with pip:

 .. code:: bash

-   conda create -y --name xraylarch python>=3.13.11 conda activate xraylarch conda install -y -c conda-forge numpy scipy matplotlib h5py>=3.13 wxpython>=4.3.0 mkl_fft pip install "xraylarch[larix]"
+   conda create -y --name xraylarch python>=3.13.11 conda activate xraylarch conda install -y -c conda-forge numpy scipy matplotlib h5py>=3.13 wxpython>=4.3.0 conda install mkl_fft      # will not work on macos pip install "xraylarch[larix]"

 Optionally, you can add other packages with